Updated 04/03/2012

 We are indebted to Neil Marchant for the above information.
 He was the engineer on the Victory 40 project at Tylers and was responsible for overseeing the engineering aspects of the first nine hulls.

-Although this arrangement continued until 1977 when Aberdour Marine went out of business, from 1973 onwards, and following the first oil crisis and the start of a deteriorating British economy , Tylers also supplied 103 Victory40 hulls to the boatyard of Anne Wever in Holland.
+Although this arrangement continued until Aberdour Marine went out of business, from 1973 onwards, and following the first oil crisis and the start of a deteriorating British economy , Tylers also supplied 103 Victory40 hulls to the boatyard of Anne Wever in Holland.
 These were subsequently completed and sold as the Trintella IV.

 Tylers had also broadened their customer base from mid 1970 by selling small numbers of hulls to various other boatyards, who completed them and marketed them as Victory40s.
 From about 1973 Tylers also made hulls available to private individuals for subsequent home completion.